ttimelost/CORE/README.md

-# CORE - Investiment app for you!
+# CORE - Financial Management and Education

 - Created by Arthur Birenbaum, Vitor Barsali and Erik Nigri.
 This project consists in the main requirement for the conclusion of our Techinician degree by Escola ORT.
-Eu amo xadrez